 - Publish hosted layers.

-- Share layers and maps from ArcGIS Maps for Office.
+- Share layers and maps from ArcGIS for Office.

-- Add a zipped shapefile, CSV file, or GPS Exchange Format file to Map Viewer.
+- Add a zipped shapefile, .csv file, or GPS Exchange Format file to Map Viewer Classic.

-- Perform feature analysis in Map Viewer, Insights for ArcGIS, or ArcGIS Pro.
+- Perform feature analysis in Map Viewer Classic, ArcGIS Insights, or ArcGIS Pro.

-- Perform raster analysis from Map Viewer or ArcGIS Pro.
+- Perform raster analysis from Map Viewer Classic or ArcGIS Pro.

 To designate a GIS Server site as a hosting server, the site must be licensed as an ArcGIS GIS Server site at the Standard or Advanced edition.
-See What is ArcGIS GIS Server? for licensing details.
+See ArcGIS GIS Server capabilities and extensions for details.

-ArcGIS Data Store is a separate installation available with ArcGIS Enterprise that lets you create and maintain the following data stores for hosted web layers you publish to an ArcGIS Enterprise portal:
+ArcGIS Data Store is a separate installation available with ArcGIS Enterprise that allows you to create and maintain the following data stores for hosted web layers you publish to ArcGIS Enterprise:

-- Relational data store—Stores your portal's hosted feature layer data, including hosted feature layers created as output from spatial analysis tools run in the ArcGIS Enterprise Map Viewer Classic or ArcGIS Pro.
+- Relational data store—Stores your organization's hosted feature layer data, including hosted feature layers created as output from standard feature analysis tools run in the ArcGIS Enterprise Map Viewer Classic or ArcGIS Pro.
 It also stores missions and locations for ArcGIS Mission

-- Tile cache data store—Stores caches for your portal's hosted scene layers
+- Tile cache data store—Stores caches for hosted scene layers.

 Specify the hosting server

-Once one of your federated GIS Server sites has a relational and tile cache data store, register it as the portal's hosting server.
+After you configure the federated GIS Server site with a relational and tile cache data store, register the site as the portal's hosting server.

-- Sign in to the portal website as an administrator and browse to Organization > Edit Settings > Servers.
+- Sign in to the portal as an administrator and browse to Organization > Settings > Servers.

 - Click Save.

-Items for each of the services appear in the My Content tab of the content page in the portal website for your portal organization.
+Items for each of the layers appear on the My Content tab of the content page in the portal.

-The services that power these items appear in a folder named Hosted, which you will see when you log in to your GIS Server site from ArcGIS Server Manager.
+The services that power these layer items appear in a folder named Hosted, which you will see when you sign in to your GIS Server site from ArcGIS Server Manager.

-If you have not already done so, you should now configure utility services for your portal.
+If you have not already done so, configure utility services for the portal.